 We often receive horses straight from racing or training and put in the work required to retrain and rehome them appropriately.
 We like to work from within racing and feel it is important to offer rehoming solutions and alternatives to owners and trainers.
 Many BTRC horses also come from private, post racing homes that are no longer able to deal with their thoroughbreds or are afraid to put the horse on the open market, knowing that it can be difficult to find the right buyer.

-We offer a range of education and training opportunities for ex-racehorse owners as well as a comprehensive help and support line.
+We offer a range of education and training opportunities for Thoroughbred owners as well as a comprehensive help and support line.
 We receive some financial backing from the racing industry but we still have to raise the majority of our income from fundraising efforts and the support of the horse-loving general public.
+If you would like to help, please click here.